 According to the Department of Fair Employment and Housing (DFEH), the statute of limitations for filing a claim alleging sexual harassment in California is one (1) year from the date of the last incident of sexual harassment.

-If you or someone you know is the victim of sexual harassment, do not try to fight this battle on your own.
-Let a compassionate sexual harassment attorney build a case in your favor and fight to make sure that the perpetrator is rightfully reprimanded.
+Let a compassionate California sexual harassment attorney build a case in your favor and fight to make sure that the perpetrator is rightfully reprimanded.

 Fighting Sexual Harassment in California

 No person should have to deal with sexual harassment in the workplace, and if someone does, he or she should have the right to sue the perpetrator and the employer who let it happen.

 Fortunately, such a right exists.
 Sexual harassment is not only a form of discrimination but also, it’s against the law.

 At the Workplace Rights Law Group, our Los Angeles sexual harassment attorneys work with victims to fight the crimes committed against them and to win compensation for their injuries and damages.